 Galaxy Pod Hostel, Reykjavik Iceland

 You might think… You have headphones.
 You can whisper to your boyfriend via Skype at 1 a.m.
 You think you’re being quiet.
 This is a hostel.
 People can deal.

-The reality: Like staying out late and barfing on the floor, this is a great way to make everyone in the room hate you.
-Although you’re all adults and can make your own bedtime, I’ve learned that most hostels have an unspoken “midnight” clause.
+The reality: Like passing out on the dorm room floor, this is a great way to make everyone in the room annoyed.
+Although you’re all adults and can choose your own bedtime, I’ve learned that most hostels have an unspoken “midnight” clause.
 At midnight, the lights generally go out, and if you do need to stay up and do something, just make sure you’re being considerate.
 There are usually book lights that can be used for this purpose, but also consider going into the common room.
 I tend to stay at outdoorsy-adventurous-type hostels, where the majority of people go to bed fairly early and get up fairly early to see the sights.
 Obviously, this rule may not apply to party hostels.

 4. Getting up early

 The reality: We’ve all experienced the early flight conundrum.
 Getting up early is unavoidable.
-But do your roommates a favor.
-Pack the night before, try not to turn any overhead lights on (that’s what flashlights and book lights are for).
+But do your roommates a favour.
+Pack the night before and try not to turn any overhead lights on – that’s what flashlights and book lights are for.
 Avoid plastic bags if you can, and make sure you wake up to your alarm the first time.
 No one needs to hear your “waves” alarm more than once.

 6. The kitchens

 Selina San Jose, Costa Rica